wkumari/draft-vandergaast-edns-client-subnet/README.md

    able to tell one part of the network that the data does not exist, while telling another part of the network that it does.

+Contavalli, et al.      Expires December 14, 2015              [Page 13]

+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

    Several other implementations, however, do not support being able to mix positive and negative answers, and thus interoperability is a problem.

-   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative
+   This issue is expected to be revisited in a future revision of the protocol, possibly blessing the mixing of positive and negative answers.

-Contavalli, et al.      Expires December 14, 2015              [Page 13]

-Internet-Draft         Client Subnet in DNS Querys             June 2015

-   answers.
 There are implications for cache data structures that developers should consider when writing new ECS code.